code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This wraps up our example in which we used a Spring Kafka template to create a producer and Spring Kafka listener to create a consumer.
-If you found this sample useful or have a question you would like to ask, drop a line below!
+This concludes the example on how to send/receive Avro messages using Spring Kafka.
+I created this blog post based on a user request so if you found this tutorial useful or would like to see another variation, let me know.